logicalclocks/logicalclocks.github.io/docs/setup_installation/common/dashboard.md

 If you want to navigate the to the different tabs presented in this document you will need to connect [managed.hopsworks.ai](https://managed.hopsworks.ai) and create a cluster.
 Instructions about this process can be found in the getting started pages ([AWS](../aws/getting_started.md), [Azure](../azure/getting_started.md), [GCP](../gcp/getting_started.md))

 ## Dashboard overview
 The landing page of [managed.hopsworks.ai](https://managed.hopsworks.ai) can be seen in the picture below.
 It is composed of three main parts.
 At the top, you have a menu bar (1) allowing you to navigate between the dashboard and the [settings](./settings.md).
 Bellow, you have a menu column (2) allowing you to navigate between different functionalities of the dashboard.
-And finally, in the middle, you find pannels representing your different clusters (3) and a button to [create new clusters](../aws/cluster_creation.md) (4).
+And finally, in the middle, you find panels representing your different clusters (3) and a button to [create new clusters](../aws/cluster_creation.md) (4).

 <p align="center">
   <figure>